Highlights from the 5th International HTPD Conference, Part 2

 Jennifer Spooner of AstraZeneca, Cambridge UK described an HTPD study related to fiber-based Protein A affinity chromatography .
 The Biologics Expression Team she is part of expresses up to 1000 proteins a week and screens approximately 100 in regard to Protein A chromatography.
 They currently use thirteen ÄKTAxpress chromatography systems to purify samples using different modalities and scales.

 At such early fermentation development stages, target protein expression is low and significant volumes of feed must be processed to obtain the protein mass needed for process development studies.
-This limitation can be overcome by utilizing the technology of a Protein A-derivatized cellulose fiber (Fibro PrismA).
+This limitation can be overcome by utilizing the technology of a Protein A-derivatized cellulose fiber (Fibro PrismA), see Figure 1.
 The high flow rate capability of Fibro PrismA means that rapid cycling of the unit can be exploited so that a standard ÄKTA avant purification system can process hundreds of samples quickly and efficiently.

 AstraZeneca´s approach is scalable, allowing volumes from just a few milliliter to larger sample volumes of 500 mL or more to be processed using different sized Fibro units.
 “A single Fibro PrismA unit allows large numbers of samples in the 10–25 mL range to be purified in quick succession.
 Using flow rates of 16 mL/min, each sample run takes approximately 9 min including a full 6 column volume (CV) cleaning-in-place (CIP) and re-equilibration in between each run.”
 As such, 100 samples can be processed in 16 h with one ÄKTA avant system, instead of over one week using thirteen ÄKTAxpress systems with 1 mL columns .
 Jennifer pointed out that the method they are using does not require advanced robotic systems.
 Their experience is that Fibro PrismA results (HCP, LMW, HMW, yield) compare well with MabSelect PrismA resin column-based results even when the 0.4 mL Fibro-based units are flowing at 4 to 16 mL/min, which is 4-fold faster than column flow rates.